What is a Music Therapist?

 Music therapists hold a bachelor's degree or higher in music therapy from a program accredited by the American Music Therapy Association (AMTA).
 These programs focus on three main areas: musical foundations, clinical foundations, and musical therapy foundations and principles.
 Potential music therapists must also complete 1,200 hours of clinical training, including a supervised internship.
 In order to practice professionally, music therapists must take a certification exam administered by the AMTA.

 According to Indeed.com, the median salary for music therapists is approximately $69,965 per year.

-Check out what Music Therapy programs we are affiliated with.
+Explore what Music Therapy programs the Cleveland Clinic is affiliated with.